jurek2006/angular-contract-hours/README.md

 By default (if no argument passed) - locale is set to 'pl'.

 The method is invoked in app.component's ngOnInit() to make sure locale is set every time application starts.

+### <span id="defining-working-days">Defining working days</span>

+Schedule.service delivers public method **setWorkingDays(workingDaysIndexes: number[])** which allows setting working days ().
+E.g. it can be invoked in app.component ngOnInit().

+It can be used in future to make a form where user can define his/her own default working days.